BanalApps/Encryptator_Python3/README.md

 # Encryptator_Python3
-Python3 scripts to use with Encryptator
+Python3 script to use with [Encryptator](https://play.google.com/store/apps/details?id=lu.monks.banalapps.encryptator).

+This script is provided for transparency purposes to the users who want to prove themselves that the application is secure to use.

 ## How to use this script
 ```